ealker/100-days-of-code/log.md

 - Have a blog/website I'm proud of where I can easily publish blog content.
 - Completed a few more challenges on Project Euler and LeetCode.
 - Learnt Go and the COBRA framework for creating CLI apps.

+### Day 23: Sunday 15th November 2020

+TIL that `document.querySelector` is a newer way of doing `document.getElementById`.
+There are subtle differences though that are explained on MDN.